-The Visegrad Animation Forum (VAF) is a platform aimed at boosting the animation sector in the Central and Eastern Europe region.
+The CEE Animation (previously known as Visegrad Animation Forum) is a platform aimed at boosting the animation sector in the Central and Eastern Europe region.
 Its main goal is to create opportunities for encounters between producers, studios and TV company and film distribution professionals aimed at sparking cooperation on animation projects.

-The kernel of the VAF programme is a competition for animated projects in three categories: shorts, series/TV specials and feature films.
+The kernel of the programme is the CEE Animation Forum, a competition for animated projects in three categories: shorts, series/TV specials and feature films.
 Entrants have a unique chance to grab the attention of foreign producers, benefitting their project in the development and implementation stages.

 The competition part is complemented by specialised workshops on issues relating to the financing of development, production and distribution of animated films and series.
 During their stay, artists and producers have the opportunity to meet experienced instructors who will advise them on how to sell their animated project successfully.
 There is also an accompanying programme focused on distribution opportunities, financing, coproduction opportunities, etc. Also valuable are case studies of implemented projects, which serve as a great inspiration to producers.
 Participants can discover how big serials have been produced, as well as the fates of VAF-winning projects.

-The Visegrad Animation Forum has been held annually in cooperation with the Anifilm international festival of animated film in Třeboň since 2012.
+The CEE Animation Forum has been held annually in cooperation with the Anifilm international festival of animated film in Třeboň since 2012.

 RED BRICKS is a project aimed at building a network of producers in the field of animation in Central and Eastern Europe.
 Producers are currently struggling with difficult communication both between themselves and with national TV stations.
 At the same time, multi-source financing, presales and coproduction are today an absolute necessity for producing TV series.
 However, there is a lack of previous cases or model contracts in this area.
 Even mutually comprehensible terminology is lacking.
 Therefore we are attempting to create model processes according to which the aforementioned players can proceed and that would kick-start much desired cooperation in this sector.